 - In Zack and Miri Make a Porno, porn stars Katie Morgan and Traci Lords play porn stars.

 - In Photographing Fairies, Edward Hardwicke plays Arthur Conan Doyle.
-At the time, Hardwicke was best known as the second Dr. Watson in Granada's The Adventures of Sherlock Holmes.
+At the time, Hardwicke was best known as the second Dr. Watson in Granada's Sherlock Holmes.

 - In Looney Tunes: Back In Action, Brendan Fraser plays the part of Brendan Fraser's stunt double.
 Later on, he punches "Brendan Fraser" in the face.